 Jungle Jumparoo

-We purchased this Jumparoo at the beginning of “Stay at Home” orders and absolutely love this.
+We purchased this Jumparoo in March 2020 and absolutely still love it.
 It’s a great center to play but without the large foot print of a trampoline or swing set.
 Kids from 2+ enjoy it (plus they can’t double bounce on it so little kids and big kids can play together).
+My kids play with this more and more each year – it isn’t getting “old.”
 Not an affiliate link.

 Susie Allison, M. Ed